 - Cloud-based DR also affords the possibility to run recovered VMs in different geographical regions, because you can connect to the cloud from anywhere in the world.
 Having physical infrastructure in different countries is not always possible; at best, it is complicated.
 By using clouds, you can buy infrastructure in any region you like and connect to that cloud-based infrastructure from anywhere via the Internet.

-Despite the major advantages listed above, there are also some drawbacks associated with cloud-based disaster recovery:
+Despite the major benefits of disaster recovery based in cloud listed above, there are also some drawbacks associated with cloud-based disaster recovery:

 - Cloud-based DR is not a good solution where you have limited network bandwidth.
 Internet connection is crucial.
 If your company’s staff use a 1-Gbit network connection during their working processes (e.g. for copying multimedia content from workstations to virtual servers and back during editing) they would notice significantly lower network speeds when failover to cloud occurs.
 Keep this factor in mind when planning your disaster recovery processes.

 - Data is stored on third-party servers.
 If your company operates with sensitive data, you should consider whether you can completely trust the third-party managed service provider with this private data.
 If you can trust the MSP, then you can use cloud for disaster recovery.
 If not, then you should build your own remote disaster recovery site with physical infrastructure.

 Cloud-Based Disaster Recovery Support in NAKIVO Backup & Replication

 NAKIVO Backup & Replication includes the following features that can be used for disaster recovery of VMware VMs, Hyper-V VMs and Amazon AWS instances in the cloud.